rydmike/flex_color_picker/README.md

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerSimpleDemoAppBar.gif?raw=true" alt="ColorPicker appbar demo" width="300"/>

-The example also includes a light and dark theme mode toggle so you can test the look and operation of the color picker in dark mode.
+The example also includes a light and dark theme mode toggle, so you can test the look and operation of the color picker with a dark theme.

 Flex ColorPicker works on all Flutter platforms, Android, iOS, Web, Windows, MacOS and Linux.
 Here is an example of the demo application running on Windows desktop.